Our "No Return Necessary"

 We just . . . wait for it . . . give you your money back.
 Holy moo cows.
 And that means you can say "yes" now and decide later.

 But is Energy Surge the only[1] Some popular energy supplements are all-natural.
 Some contain the right mix of high-quality ingredients.
 Some provide clinically effective doses.
-But only Energy Surge checks each of these boxes.
-100% natural[2] Energy Surge doesn’t just “contain natural ingredients''—every ingredient is naturally sourced from plants and animals.
-Energy Surge contains no artificial or synthetic substances of any kind. energy supplement with clinically effective doses[3] Every serving of Energy Surge contains 2.47 grams of active ingredients that have been shown to be safe and effective in peer-reviewed scientific research. of five scientifically proven ingredients[4] Each active ingredient in Energy Surge is backed by published scientific studies that show benefits in healthy humans. for improved energy, cognition, mood, and focus, and less stress and fatigue?
+But only Energy Surge checks each of these boxes. natural[2] Energy Surge doesn’t just “contain natural ingredients''—every ingredient is naturally sourced from plants and animals.
+Energy Surge contains no artificial or synthetic substances of any kind. energy supplement with clinically effective doses[3] Every serving of Energy Surge contains 2.47 grams of active ingredients that have been shown to be safe and effective in peer-reviewed scientific research. of 5 ingredients scientifically shown[4] Each active ingredient in Energy Surge is backed by published scientific studies that show benefits in healthy humans. to boost energy, performance, mood, and focus, and reduce fatigue?

 And will it help you feel livelier, sharper, and calmer without a crash or other unwanted side effects?